 Either way, we all can agree that Louisville is a multi-layered city with something for everyone.

 However, if we were to whittle down a highlight, it might just be the Kentucky Derby.
-Voted by Travel + Leisure, Fodor’s, and Reader’s Digest as a top reason to visit in 2024, it's considered the longest continually run annual sporting event in the United States – with the inaugural race taking place in May 1875.
+Voted by Travel + Leisure, Fodor’s, and Reader’s Digest as a top reason to visit, it's considered the longest continually run annual sporting event in the United States – with the inaugural race taking place in May 1875.

-This year, on May 4, the 150th edition of the iconic horse race will take place at the Churchill Downs – a historic landmark and must-visit spot when heading to Louisville.
+Next year, on 2 May, the 152nd edition of the iconic horse race will take place at the Churchill Downs – a historic landmark and must-visit spot when heading to Louisville.

 Living history